DripDropz/perma-lock/README.md

 ./create_testnet_wallet.sh wallets/user-wallet
 ```

-Fund the wallets with some ada.
-The user wallet will hold the tokens to add to the perma lock.
+3. Fund the wallets.
+The `user-wallet` will store the tokens you intend to add to the perma lock contract.

+- The happy path assumes a synced testnet node.
+- Please update the `data/path_to_cli.sh` and `data/path_to_socket.sh` files to match your current `cardano-cli` and `node.socket` path.
+- The `all_balances.sh` script will display the testnet wallet addresses and UTxOs.

-## Usage
+## **Usage**

-The `scripts` folder has sequential scripts for the happy path.
-They will allow setting up the reference wallet, creating the perma-locked utxo, and adding tokens to the contract.
+The `scripts` directory contains sequential scripts for a smooth execution.
+They facilitate:

+- Setting up the reference wallet.
+- Creating the perma-locked UTXO.
+- Depositing tokens into the contract.

-A user can add tokens to the contract with the command below.
+To add tokens to the contract:

 ```bash
 ./02_addTokens.sh 123456789
 ```

-This will lock 123,456,789 tokens into the contract where the token is defined in the `start_info.json` file.
+The command above locks 123,456,789 tokens into the contract, as specified in the `start_info.json`.

+If the debug endpoint is set to `True` within the `perma.ak` script then the `debug.sh` script will allow a user to remove the perma locked utxo.
+This is for testing only and should be removed at production.

-* This contract is designed to permanently lock tokens forever.
+> ⚠️ **Caution**: This contract is designed to lock tokens irreversibly.
+Ensure you understand the implications before using.